Simulation hypothesis

 The simulation hypothesis proposes that what one experiences as the real world is actually a simulated reality, such as a computer simulation in which humans are constructs.
-There has been much debate over this topic in the philosophical discourse, and regarding practical applications in computing.
+There has been much debate over this topic in the philosophical discourse.

-In 2003, philosopher Nick Bostrom proposed the simulation argument, which suggests that if a civilization becomes capable of creating conscious simulations, it could generate so many simulated beings that a randomly chosen conscious entity would almost certainly be in a simulation.
+Precursors include Zhuangzi's "Butterfly Dream" and René Descartes's "evil demon".
+In 2003, philosopher Nick Bostrom proposed the simulation argument suggesting that if a civilization becomes capable of creating conscious simulations, it could generate so many simulated beings that a randomly chosen conscious entity would almost certainly be in a simulation.
 This argument presents a trilemma: